 "No one was more dedicated to the space program and the progression of the space program, working in his key spot there in industry to make sure that everything came off properly, with the emphasis on safety," said Glenn.

-Yardley, who joined McDonnell as a stress analyst in 1946, may be best remembered for his role designing the Mercury spacecraft.
+Yardley, who joined McDonnell as a stress analyst in 1946, may be best remembered by history for his role designing the Mercury spacecraft.

 "He was the lead engineer at McDonnell out there on the Mercury when the first seven of us were coming in there and doing experiments," Glenn recalled.

 "In those days, we were constantly making choices and people's lives and the programs depended on them," said Chris Kraft, who served as a NASA Flight Director on the Mercury and Gemini programs and later went on to serve as director of NASA's Johnson Space Center.